amirmehdi/jalali-django-admin-rangefilter/README.md

 jalali-django-admin-rangefilter
 ========================

-jalali-django-admin-rangefilter app, add the filter by a custom date / datetime range on the admin UI.
-This is a multilingual daterange filter for django admin and it is inspired by django-admin-rangefilter.
+This is a multilingual date range filter for django admin and it is inspired by django-admin-rangefilter.

-To see the jalali calendar, make sure request's LANGUAGE_CODE contains 'fa' ('fa' for Farsi).
+To see the jalali calendar, make sure that request's LANGUAGE_CODE contains 'fa' ('fa' for Farsi).

 Requirements